Qorvo/qpg-openthread/README.md

 #### GP712

-Thread examples are available for the GP712 Evaluation kit with RaspBerry Pi.
-See [GP712 instructions](gp712/doc/README.md) to setup an OpenThread application on these platforms.
+Thread examples are available for the GP712 Evaluation kit with Raspberry Pi.
+See [GP712 instructions](gp712/doc/README.md) to setup an OpenThread application on this platform.

 All files required are stored in this repository under